hongjr03/hongjr03/README.md

 # hongjr03

-A student in Ocean University of China studying software engineering.
+A student in Ocean University of China majoring software engineering.

 - 📧 You can contact me at hongjr03@gmail.com and find me at [jrhim.com](https://jrhim.com/)
 - 💜 Enchanted to meet u.